julienisbet/project-starter/user-stories.md

 ​
 Acceptance criteria defines the boundaries of the user story.
 We use acceptance criteria to determine what needs to be true, in order for this story to be considered done.
 This can help prevent scope creep as you are agreeing before the work begins what is included and what is not.
 ​
-# Authorization User Stories
-Note: these stories assumes there is a User model / database  available, with an email, username and password field -- generally, model creation would be included as part of a story but since the user is such a building block, it may make sense to pair on that and get it done ASAP.
+# Developing Acceptance Criteria
 ​## Acceptance Criteria Development Process
 1. Take 5 minutes and think about what questions you have about the story -- think about both the "happy path" (i.e nothing goes wrong) as well as the edge cases
 2. Go around the group and have each team member list their questions and keep a running list -- group similar questions together -- note, do not answer questions during the portion, you're just gathering all the outstanding questions into one place
 3. Discuss / debate / agree on the answers to the questions
 4. Use the questions / answers to develop the acceptance criteria for the story

 # Let's Practice!
+Authorization User Stories
+Note: these stories assumes there is a User model / database  available, with an email, username and password field -- generally, model creation would be included as part of a story but since the user is such a building block, it may make sense to pair on that and get it done ASAP.

 ## As an unauthorized user, I want to be able to login to the website, via a form, in order to access my private information
 ​